fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/disaster/award_spending.md

 FORMAT: 1A
 HOST: https://api.usaspending.gov

-# Count of DEF Codes for the disaster/emergency funding [/api/v2/disaster/def_code/count/]
+# Aggregated Award Spending From Disaster/Emergency Funding [/api/v2/disaster/award_spending/]

-This endpoint provides the count of DEFC which received disaster/emergency funding per the requested filters.
+This endpoint provides account data obligation and outlay spending aggregations of all (File D) Awards which received disaster/emergency funding per the requested filters.

 ## POST

-This endpoint returns a count of DEFC
+This endpoint provides the Account obligation and outlay aggregations of Awards

 + Request (application/json)
     + Schema